 What is the best area to stay in Strasbourg?

-While the Grand Île as a whole is a great place to stay, I recommend the La Petite France neighborhood for its picturesque beauty and its easy access to the rest of the sights of Strasbourg.
+While the Grand Île is a great place to stay, I recommend the La Petite France neighborhood for its picturesque beauty and easy access to the rest of the sights of Strasbourg.

 What are the best neighborhoods to stay in Colmar?

-Colmar is rather small in general so most locations will be fine, but for the best time, I recommend anywhere in the historical center (Vieux Colmar) and particularly Little Venice.
+Colmar is rather small in general, so most locations will be fine, but for the best time, I recommend anywhere in the historical center (Vieux Colmar), particularly Little Venice.

 - Best Things to Do in Colmar, France